nathanemyers-dev/ai-computational-memory/white-paper/taxonomy.md

 Governed criteria that determine whether packets may persist.
 These rules prevent non‑compliant structures from entering the continuity layer.

 ## Outcome
 This taxonomy defines the structural components of the AI Computational Memory Category and provides the classification system required for safe retention, structured reuse, and governed continuity.
-By establishing the layer, the boundaries, the structures, and the supervisory mechanisms, the taxonomy enables regulators, governance teams, practitioners, and engineers to align on a consistent model for supervised persistence within the non‑advisory domain.
+By establishing the layer, the boundaries, the structures, and the supervisory mechanisms, the taxonomy enables practitioners, engineers, and governance teams to align on a consistent model for supervised persistence within the non‑advisory domain.

 ## Cross‑Links